French officials furious at Economist "time-bomb" taunt

 Moody's rating agency is due to update its view on France this month, raising the prospect of a second downgrade after France lost its AAA-rating with Standard & Poor's in January.

-Many economists believe, however, that another downgrade is already priced into the market and see traders loath to ditch French debt in favor of lower-yielding Bunds or riskier Italian or Spanish paper.
+Many economists believe, however, that another downgrade is already priced into the market and see traders loath to ditch French debt in favour of lower-yielding Bunds or riskier Italian or Spanish paper.

 "What's keeping French yields low are the woes of Spain and Italy," said Nicolas Spiro at Spiro Sovereign Strategy.